Operation Ochsenkopf: Northern Horn

-The next day Lang found he was only 10 mi from Hunt's Gap but was down to six operational tanks.
-The 2/5th Leicesters arrived and a thick fog fell across the valley, which hampered RAF sorties.
-The Germans attacked again and in the fog, D Company was surprised and a platoon was overrun but the rest of the attack was repulsed by artillery-fire and infantry of the 1/4th Hampshires.
-The fog lifted and immediately the RAF made eight sorties into the valley and caught German supply columns as artillery concentrations were directed by the Forward Observation Officers and Air Observation Post observers.
-The German tanks and infantry suffered many casualties; the serpentine road which the Axis transport was using was turned into a wilderness of bomb craters and burning vehicles, which forced a withdrawal.
-The 2/4th Hampshires held on to their last positions as the Germans tried to advance along a wadi to the south.
+The next day Lang found he was only 10 mi from Hunt's Gap and was down to six operational tanks.
+The 2/5th Leicester arrived and a thick fog fell across the valley, which hampered the RAF.
+The Germans attacked in the fog, surprised D Company and a platoon was overrun but the rest of the attack was repulsed by artillery-fire and infantry of the 1/4th Hampshires.
+The fog lifted and immediately the RAF made eight sorties into the valley and caught German supply columns as artillery concentrations were directed by the forward observation officers and air observation post observers.
+The German tanks and infantry suffered many casualties; the serpentine road which the Axis transport was using was turned into a wilderness of bomb craters and burning vehicles, forcing a withdrawal.
+The 2/4th Hampshire held on to their last positions as the Germans tried to advance along a wadi to the south.
 The British surprised them with a counter-attack in which forty Germans were killed and sixty captured.
 Further along the road towards Sidi Nsir, artillery broke up another German attack.
-Eight Tiger Is had been immobilized by mines and had to be blown up by their crews to avoid capture.
+Eight Tiger Is had been immobilised by mines and had to be blown up by their crews to avoid capture.
 A British tank officer went forward to investigate, saw no sign of Germans, reached the tanks and found the turrets open and the crews gone.

 On 2 March, the Germans withdrew, having lost over forty tanks and nearly sixty other armoured vehicles; two out of the four German infantry battalions were taken prisoner, in addition to the killed and wounded.
 Many of the prisoners had been on the Eastern Front and claimed that they had never experienced such a weight of bombardment.
 The offensive had failed to achieve the main objectives and Arnim called off further attacks.
 Anderson had considered abandoning Medjez, until the success of the defence of Hunt's Gap, the no retreat order issued by General Harold Alexander (commander of the 18th Army Group) and the end of the German attack, which saved the village.
-By 5 March, 2/4th Hampshires had lost 243 men killed or missing and were relieved by the 8th Battalion, Argyll and Sutherland Highlanders, of the 36th Infantry Brigade, 78th Division.
+By 5 March, the 2/4th Hampshire had lost 243 men killed or missing and were relieved by the 8th Battalion, Argyll and Sutherland Highlanders, of the 36th Infantry Brigade, 78th Division.